adch99/scidvspc-modern/README.txt

   o  Add an 'Extra Tags' field to the header search (eg 'Annotator').

+  o  Revamp colours and size of the Comment Editor.

   o  New 'Highlight' colour option (affects crosstable, reports, pgn
      moves and name-editor).